ancientstraits/octo-desktop-environment/README.md

 ![Screenshot](.screenshot.png)

 ## Purpose
-The Octo Desktop Environment aims to be an open-source implementation of Windows 8/8.1's interface.
+The Octo Desktop Environment aims to be a GTK-based and Windows 8-like interface for X11.
 **CAUTION: THIS PROJECT IS IN VERY EARLY DEVELOPMENT.
 IT IS NOT EVEN A DESKTOP ENVIRONMENT YET, IT IS JUST A VERY PRIMITIVE APP LAUNCHER.**

 ### Why copy a failed operating system?